-Though most amputees adapt well to their situation, some negative feelings can persist.
+Adaptation to limb loss is deeply personal for each person who experiences it: some may adapt well to their situation while others may have negative feelings that persist.
 They may even lead to depression and cause you or a loved one to withdraw and become isolated.
-If you feel depressed, you may find it helpful to see a behavioral health care provider or call a local national mental health hotline.
+If you feel depressed, it is important to seek help from a primary care provider, mental health specialist or, if you need immediate support.

-If you have suicidal thoughts or feelings, or notice suicidal signals in someone, take these seriously and address them immediately.
-The Veterans Crisis Line will connect you with trained counselors available 24 hours a day seven days a week.
-Call 1-800-273-8255 and press 1, chat online, or send a text message to 838255.
-Military One Source - 1-800-342-9647, www.militaryonesource.mil.
+Call the Veterans Crisis Line 1-800-273-8255 and press 1, The Veterans Crisis Line has trained counslors available 24 hours a day, seven days a week.
+You can also send a text message to 838255.
+If you are a member of the service, you can call Military One Source 1-800-342-9647, www.militaryonesource.mil.